Sets with large intersection properties in metric spaces: Introduction

 \section{Introduction}

-In \cite{F3} Falconer gave a characterization for certain classes of sets in $\R^d$ of Hausdorff dimension at least $s$ and with a ``large intersection'' property in the sense that their countable intersections also have dimension $s$.
-These are the so called $\Gg^s${\it-sets}: $G_\delta$ subsets $F\subset\R^d$ for which there exists a constant $0<c\leqslant1$ such that
+In \cite{F3} Falconer gave a characterization for certain classes of sets in $\R^d$ with Hausdorff dimension at least $s$ that have a ``large intersection'' property in the sense that their countable intersections also have dimension $s$ or larger.
+These are the so called $\Gg^s${\it-sets}: subsets $F\subset\R^d$ which are $G_\delta$ (countable intersection of open sets) and such that

-holds for all open sets $U\subset\R^d$, where $\Hh^s_\infty$ denotes the Hausdorff content of dimension $s$.
-Recall that a set is said to be $G_\delta$ if it can be expressed as the intersection of a countable sequence of open sets.
+holds for all sequences of similarity transformations $\{f_i\}$, where $\dim_\Hh$ denotes the Hausdorff dimension.
+Equivalently, one can describe this sets in terms of bi-Lipschitz functions: $F$ is a $\Gg^s$-set if and only if for every open set $V\subset\R^d$ and every sequence of bi-Lipschitz maps $f_i:V\to\R^d$

-This characterization is expected to hold also in more general metric spaces provided that a suitable net of sets is available (in the sense of \cite[Definition 31]{R}).
-One natural configuration of this type in $\R^d$ is the so called {\it dyadic partition} of cubes with the form $Q_{j,k}=2^j(k+[0,1)^d)$, $j\in\Z,k\in\Z^d$.
-Using these dyadic cubes one can construct what is called a {\it net measure}: a Carathéodory construction $\Mm^s(E):=\lim_{r\downarrow0}\Mm^s_r(E)$ where
+Further, the results in \cite{F3} show that $\Gg^s$ is the maximal class of $G_\delta$ sets with Hausdorff dimension $s$ or larger, and which is closed under countable intersections and similarities or bi-Lipschitz homeomorphisms in general.

-Further, a standard argument shows that this net measure and its Carathéodory content are respectively equivalent to the Hausdorff measure and content for the same gauge function, see e.g. \cite[$\S$5]{F1}.
-The advantage of working with the content $\Mm^s_\infty$ (instead of $\Hh^s_\infty$), is that we can use the nested structure of dyadic cubes which is particularly useful considering we also have the identity
+The main tool used by Falconer to describe $\Gg^s$-sets are the so called {\it net measures} and its respective contents.
+To construct such measures one needs a suitable family of sets (see \cite[Definition 31]{R}), which in $\R^d$ take the natural form of {\it dyadic partitions}: this is, cubes with the form $Q_{j,k}=2^j(k+[0,1)^d)$, $j\in\Z,k\in\Z^d$.
+Using these dyadic cubes, the net (outer) measure $\Mm^s$ of a set $E\subset\R^d$ is defined by a Carathéodory construction as $\Mm^s(E):=\lim_{r\downarrow0}\Mm^s_r(E)$, where